getclacking/1971-wasd/README.md

 You can load the _1971.svg_ layout into the WASD custom key caps purchase page.

-You **MUST** set the key colors manually, follow the preview image to match the layout.
+You **MUST** set the key colors manually when you order the caps.

-DO NOT, I repeat DO NOT, supply the _1971-preview.svg_ for the printed layout.
+Follow the preview image to match the key color layout.
+Note that all keys marked as Mint in the preview will be printed in a color close to WASD's dark purple ABS.
+The rest of the keys will be printed White.

+If you want to match the 1976 colors more closely, you will need to edit the SVG, see below.

 # I want to change some colors!

 Sure thing, download [InkScape](https://inkscape.org/en/download/) and just change the colors on the layer named `design`.
+It should not be necessary for me to say this, but I offer no warranty, or liability.
+This is an at your own risk type of deal.

 There's a lot of other layers in there, any visible layer will be printed unless you specifically tell WASD not to.
 So I'd recommend you don't do that!